Salt Lake's Best Live Music Venues

 Metro Bar has seen a few phases, but the latest phase seems to have stuck and become a distinct identity.
 This modestly sized 21+ venue has a dark-and-sexy vibe and is generally frequented by a mix of hipsters, burners, goths, drag queens, artists, and rockers in ratios that vary with the night’s event, which could be anything from a punk show to an aerial arts performance to a live-model sketch night followed by dancing.

 Scene: Local and national touring bands.
 Heavy on punk, metal, and industrial, with sidesteps into other genres.
-Crowd is mixed, but you’ll almost always see some alternative fashion or festival wear.
+The crowd is mixed, but you’ll almost always see some alternative fashion or festival wear.

 Neighborhood: The grittier west edge of downtown, two blocks from the UTA Intermodal Hub, adjacent to The Gateway Shopping Center, and kitty-corner from The Complex.